HackerShackOfficial/Autonomous-Follow-Me-Cooler/README.md

 # Autonomous-Follow-Me-Cooler
 Cooler that follows you by navigating via GPS.

 **Disclaimer: When testing the cooler, we noticed that the GPS coordinates streamed from Blynk were often inaccurate.
 While it works for some locations, it doesn't for others.
-If you want high precision, we highly suggest creating your own Android app to stream GPS coordinates**
+If you want high precision, we highly suggest creating your own Android app to stream GPS coordinates.**

 ## Installation
 All files for this project are contained in the `/cooler` directory.
 Open the directory and click the `cooler.ino`.
 The Arduino IDE should open with all of the files in that directory.